Explore London for the Day: Tackling London, England in 24 Hours

 The best part is the colossal observation wheel that offers jaw-dropping panoramic views of the city stretch—The London Eye is a must-visit spot!

-7. Spend the Afternoon Near the Tower of London
+7. Spend the Afternoon Walking the Thames and its Bridges

 I hope you’ve got some energy left in the tank, despite travelling at an admittedly torrid pace on this London itinerary.
 I’ve tried to put this together, as you can imagine, for people who are ambitious travellers, and really trying to make use of every minute!